atk4/docs/application/hooks.md

 ## What Are Hooks?

-Hooks are [a well know development pattern](http://en.wikipedia.org/wiki/Hooking) which enables you to register callbacks with an object.
+Hooking is [a well know development pattern](http://en.wikipedia.org/wiki/Hooking) that enables you to register callbacks with an object.

 This is very similar to the "bind" and "trigger" methods in jQuery.
-In other frameworks they may be called "actions", "handlers" or "callbacks".
+In other frameworks hooks may be called "actions", "handlers" or "callbacks".

 In Agile Toolkit, hooks are implemented in `AbstractObject` so all classes have access to hook functionality.